wisnshaftler/veChat/README.md

 3- open cmd and locate to node_server folder and enter this command:- nodemon app.js

-4- open vChat\www folder and press shift+mouse right click then choose Open command window here.
+4- create a new directory and open cmd locate to new directory and give this command:- cordova create veChat com.wisnshaftler.veChat

+5- download veChat and extract www to step 4 directory/www folder.

-5- enter this commands :-
+6- enter this commands :-
    cordova platform add browser    //for browser application cordova platform add android    //for android application cordova build android